defo-project/.github/profile/README.md

 This organisation is where we keep our various ECH-enabled code repos and our [ech-dev-utils](https://github.com/defo-project/ech-dev-utils) repo that has HOWTOs, test scripts and other ancillary ECH developer content.
+That's the place to start if you want to play with these ECH-enabled packages.

 ## Builder/CI status for repos